 People on the internet are generally farly laid back.
 They desire short sentences in short paragraphs that avoid have unnecessary words or jargon.
 In short, write for lazy people.
 Generally, people reading web content don’t want to work hard trying to understand your content.
 So the easier it is to read, the better.

 When you are creating an article for your website, keep that article to a single topic.
 People who are looking at your articles are looking for specific answers and information.
 For each article write about only one product, one service, or answer one question that a lot of customers what answered.

 Articles that contain too much information on too many subject areas are less attractive to readers.
 When you keep articles focused and succinct, people are more likely to read it in its entirety.

 The written content must work with visually with your website.
 Font choices, photography choices, and colours are very important.
 Articles are an extension of your brand.
 So steady branding is essential for continual success.

 When you are writing your article, think about how precisely it suits into your brand.
 You also need to consider what images, variety of fonts and even the correct text size to use.

 The design is as important as the words.

 Improving your articles so people will read it is simple.
-If you want to find out more about how precisely you can make your articles work for you, look at our done-for-you system.
+If you want to find out how precisely you could make yourself into a six-figure copywriter with the Million Dollar Copy short 7 video series.